OlssonF/ESA2023_neon4cast_workshop/NEON_forecast_challenge_workshop_terrestrial.md

 **A forecast!!**

-We can loop through this workflow for each site to create a site-wise forecast of NEE based on a linear model and each forecasted air temperature and shortwave.
-We can run this forecast for each site and then bind them together to submit as one forecast.
+We can loop through this workflow that we just did for HARV for each site to create a site-wise forecast of NEE based on a linear model and each forecast of air temperature and shortwave.
+We can run this forecast for each site and then bind them together to submit as one forecast to the Challenge.

+Our worflow might look like this:

 1. Download historic NOAA data
 2. Download future NOAA forecast